consortium-chat/constitution/Constitution.md

 #### Protection from transfer

 If the owner of a fungible is a person, that fungible may not be transferred or destroyed without the explicit consent of that person.
-Making an action to cast a vote counts as explicit consent.
+Making an action to cast a vote counts as explicit consent to remove the necessary PC to cast that vote.
+Making an action to create a motion counts as explicit consent to cast the necessary vote(s) and thus remove the necessary PC to cast those vote(s).

 If the owner of a fungible is a {bot, legal fiction, or other non-person}, then that fungible may not be transferred or destroyed except as authorized by a simple motion or greater.